rcharan/beer-pubs/README.md

 - Ravi Charan ([github](https://github.com/rcharan/))

 ## Background
-This is our second Flatiron School (NYC Data Science), for module 3
+This is our second Flatiron School project (NYC Data Science), for module 3

 See the presentation and conclusions on [Google Slides](https://docs.google.com/presentation/d/1MCm-oAfYUBigihPCMhawgKsBIC7iVu3WU9zfzCGGvuE/edit?usp=sharing) or view the pdf in our repository.